 Meaning, make sure you know the cause and make sure you have personal evidence to back up that cause.

-Maybe you've gotten an allergy test done.
+Maybe you've had a test.
 Maybe you've worked with a doctor to highlight intolerances.
 Maybe you've tested and tweaked and done a (reverse*) elimination diet.
 Either way, be sure the food you think is causing a reaction in the body is actually causing a reaction in the body.

 (*I recommend not a full elimination diet of all inflammatory foods but rather a "reverse" elimination diet that starts by cutting out just one trigger you want to test.
 I find this is especially helpful when you're struggling with restriction and deprivation.)